jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/_derivestartfrom.md

   @notice
   The date that is the nearest multiple of the specified funding cycle's duration from its end.

-  @param _baseFundingCycle The funding cycle to make the calculation for.
+  @param _baseFundingCycle The funding cycle to base the calculation on.
   @param _mustStartAtOrAfter A date that the derived start must be on or come after.

   @return start The next start time.